lexik/LexikFormFilterBundle/Resources/doc/index.md

 Options:

-* `condition_pattern`: this option allows you to define the way you to filter the string.
+* `condition_pattern`: this option allows you to configure the way you to filter the string.
 The default pattern is FilterOperands::STRING_STARTS.
-See FilterOperands::STRING_xxx constants for all available patterns.
+See the FilterOperands::STRING_xxx constants for all available patterns.
 You can also use FilterOperands::OPERAND_SELECTOR, this will display a combo box with available patterns in addition to the input text.